“It’s never too late to be who you might have been.”

 - I live on the sunny south coast.
 I moved here 4 years ago and immediately felt at home.
 The sea soothes my soul.

-- Last year I discovered TRE.
+- In 2017 I discovered TRE.
 It had such a profound effect on me (hint: it’s way more than a stress-relief technique), I trained to become a practitioner and now teach individuals and groups.

 - I am an author.
 I write self-help/health books and children’s books.
 I am averse to sitting on my bum in front of a computer screen for hours, which is not helpful.